Nikon D90 vs Panasonic S1

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the S1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The D90 writes its imaging data to SDHC cards, while the S1 uses SDHC or XQD cards.
 The S1 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D90 only has one slot.
-The S1 supports UHS-II cards (on both slots), while the D90 cannot take advantage of Ultra High Speed SD cards.
+The S1 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the D90 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D90 and Panasonic Lumix DC-S1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the S1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D90 does not offer wifi capability.
+In contrast, the D90 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic S1 (unlike the D90) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.